How Ladakh Is Battling ‘Hidden Hunger’

 “The Indian government is adding iron to cereals, but these have phytates and oxalates that actually prevent absorption of iron,” Karpagam says.

-She said that to manufacture one molecule of haemoglobin you need Vit-A, Cilium, protein, and nutrients.
+She said that to manufacture one molecule of haemoglobin you need Vit-A, Selenium, protein, and nutrients.
 “Iron is a most common deficiency but it is not the only deficiency, we have other deficiencies of multi-vitamins and minerals.
 Unless you replace all these deficiencies you are not going to overcome the anaemia,” she said.

 IndiaSpend reached out to the Union ministries of health, and women and child development for comment on the lack of nutritious food, high levels of anaemia, and the government’s efforts to address this.
 We will update this story when we receive a response.